 Tetsubin

 3. After using the tetsubin, remove it from the heat source, empty it of all water, remove the lid, and allow it to air dry.
 If you leave water in the tetsubin or do not remove the lid it may begin to rust.

-5. If that does not solve the flavor issue you can scrub the interior to remove rust, rinse with water (no soap!), boil with water to rinse further, and again boil gently with green tea inside.
+5. If a green tea boil does not solve the flavor issue you can scrub the interior to remove rust, rinse with water (no soap!), boil with water to rinse further, and again boil gently with green tea inside.
 If this does not solve the problem you can send it to us for more advanced restoration.

+Tetsubin